+Chimney breasts and fireplaces The original fireplace has been removed.
 Internal decorations Visually inspected.
 Painted and papered finishes.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the consumer unit located within the utility room and the meter housed externally.
+Mains supply with the meter and consumer unit located within the entrance vestibule.